sishenyuan/NDNC-Net/README.md

 ## Resample

-This folder includes the python scripts that can generate the synthetic dataset with accurate pairs of resampling distance variation vector (RDVV) and distorted images for further NDNC-Net training.
+This folder includes the Python scripts that can generate the synthetic dataset with accurate pairs of resampling distance variation vector (RDVV) and distorted images for further NDNC-Net training.

 ## NDNet

-This folder includes the python scripts that can train the NDNet model.
+This folder includes the Python scripts that can train the NDNet model.

 ## NCNet

-`ncnet.py` is the python script for inference of the NCNet model.
+`ncnet.py` is the Python script for inference of the NCNet model.

 ## OCT Restore

-`oct_restore.py` is the python script that can restore the distorted images using the trained NDNet and NCNet models.
+`oct_restore.py` is the Python script that can restore distorted images using the trained NDNet and NCNet models.

 # Getting Started